MoBiodiv/elev_gradient/data/README.md

 which contains the community matrix of ant abundances and the site attributes.
-Note that this raw file does have a few small mistakes that are corrected in the data processing and cleaning step described below.
+Note that this raw file does have a few small mistakes that are corrected in the data processing and cleaning script `./scripts/data_processing.R`.
 Therefore, future re-analysis of the data should used the cleaned data and not the raw data.
 Sanders also provided:

 `./data/smokies_species_list.xlsx`